 THE IMPORTANCE OF BROWSING!!

 Because many pieces in early Western music are short and exist on single CDs presenting works by many composers, you will also have great success browsing through our collections shelved by time period.
-Browse through the Anth-Me and Anth-Re sections in the Seay Library Work Room.
-Just ask a staff member to let you in this room.
+Browse through the Anth-Me and Anth-Re sections in the Seay Library.
+Ask a librarian to help you locate these areas.

-You have access to pysical recordings from three sources -- TIGER, Prospector, and WorldCat:
+You have access to recordings from three sources -- the Catalog, Prospector, and WorldCat:

-When searching TIGER, Prospector, and WorldCat, try to
+When searching the Catalog, Prospector, and WorldCat, try to

 Think Broadly.
 Remember to think broadly when searching for materials - that is, to realize that your specific topic will probably be treated in recordings that cover a broader subject.

 Once you find a resource relevant to your topic, use subject headings to help you find more.

 To limit your results to recordings (sound/video), select Audio/Video from the drop down box.